alexandre-touret/rest-apis-versioning-workshop/docs/05-conflicts.md

 You should see in the [generated sources folder](../rest-book-2/build/generated/src/main) the new ``Author`` class.

-If you build your application, the build may fail.
+If you build your application, the build will fail.

 ```jshelllanguage
 ./gradlew clean build -p rest-book-2